Starfish-develop/Starfish/docs/cookbook.rst

     # Make some plots showing weight interpolations using the emulator
     pca.py --plot=emulator --params=fmin
+    # OR
     pca.py --plot=emulator --params=emcee

+    # Once you've OK'd the parameters, then store them to the HDF5 file
+    pca.py --store --params=fmin
+    # OR
+    pca.py --store --params=emcee

 After doing some more analysis, we'll want to make a bunch of plots showing the scatter of interpolated spectra against what the gridpoint spectrum looks like.

+Now that you've optimized the emulator for the specific spectrum you'd like to fit, we can use a series of tools to fit the spectrum.
+Further customization will require writing your own python scripts.

+These codes are much simpler and just output everything to the local directory.

+Optimize the grid and observational parameters (:math:`\Theta`)

+    star.py --optimize=Theta
+    star.py --sample=Theta

+Optimize the noise parameters (:math:`\Phi`)

+    star.py --optimize=Phi

+    star.py --optimize=Phi --regions

+Using the parallel code, sample both :math:`\Theta` and :math:`\Phi` at the same time.
+This code is more robust and actually sets up directories for output and everything.

+    pstar.py